Mangatarem: Tourism

 Mangatarem's tourist attractions are mostly natural (hot springs, waterfalls).
 These are frequented by local tourists during weekends and especially during summer.
 A number of local property owners have also developed their own pocket resorts outside of the poblacion area and opened these to the general public.

-Government
+Education

-Mangatarem, belonging to the second congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public elementary and high schools.
+Theser are the Mangatarem I Schools District Office, and Mangatarem II Schools District Office.